telerik/blazor-docs/components/grid/columns/bound.md

 }
 ````

 >tip You can also use a string for the field name, using the `nameof` operator is not necessary.
 For example, the ID column can be defined like this: `<GridColumn Field="Id" />`.
+The field name is, however, **case-sensitive**.

 >tip The `Data` collection can be an `ObservableCollection`, an array, a `List` - it must only implement `IEnumerable`.